StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 Replace `AZURE_STORAGE_ACCOUNT_NAME` with the [Azure storage account name \(microsoft.com\)](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) and replace `AZURE_STORAGE_ACCOUNT_KEY` with the [Azure storage account key \(microsoft.com\)](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal) where the backups should be stored.

-The StackGraph and ElasticSearch backups are stored in BLOB containers called `sts-stackgraph-backup` and `sts-elasticsearch-backup` respectively.
+The StackGraph and Elasticsearch backups are stored in BLOB containers called `sts-stackgraph-backup` and `sts-elasticsearch-backup` respectively.
 These names can be changed by setting the Helm values `backup.stackGraph.bucketName` and `backup.elasticSearch.bucketName` respectively.

-### Kubernetes storage
+### Backup to Kubernetes storage

 To enable backups to cluster-local storage, enable MinIO by adding the following YAML fragment to the Helm `values.yaml` file used to install StackState: